uoft-course-scheduler/course-scheduler-app/doc/phase3/Planning.md

 # Retrospect

 In retrospect, our plan worked out smoothly with minimal adjustments necessary.
-We have successfully met our goal of creating a MVP of the U of T Time Table Creator.
+We have successfully met our goal of creating a MVP of the U of T Timetable Creator.
 In fact, we managed to split our project in such a way to avoid couplation.
 We were able to simultaneously work on several parts of the project without the necessity of waiting for a certain person to finish their portion first.
 However, we did find that several entries in the backlog was able to be simutaneously completed by a single person.
 Perhaps we may have split up our project too much in some aspects, and we should try and group up portions that are too small for next time.

 Through our completion of the project, we discovered the importance of single responsibility in Software Engineering.
 For without it, our project may not have been completed on time given all the computation that must be done.